Reduction type of smooth quartics

-When $C$ admits a good \PHM, it has good hyperelliptic reduction.
-The converse holds as well, this is the main result of Section~\ref{sec:hyperphm}. \begin{theorem}[See Theorems~\ref{th:goodmodel-f} and \ref{th:is2}] Let $C/K$ be a plane smooth quartic.
-Then $C$ admits good hyperelliptic reduction if and only if $C$ has a good {\PHM} over $K$. \end{theorem} By using this result, the methods of \cite{kollar} and \cite{elsenhans-stoll} and some ingredients from invariant theory, the question of the reduction type over $K$ of a smooth quartic may be answered (see remark~\ref{rem:kollar}).
-We turn now to the determination of the type when one allows extensions of $K$.
-In the spirit of the work of \cite{liug2} on genus 2, we aim at getting a characterization of the potential reduction type in terms of the valuations of certain invariants of $C/K$ under the action of $\PGL_3(\bar{K})$.
-Let us start by recalling some results on the algebra of invariants of ternary quartic forms.
+When $C/K$ admits a plane quartic model over $\O$ which special fiber is smooth then obviously this plane model is a stable model of $C$.
+When $C$ admits a good toggle model, it has good hyperelliptic reduction and \eqref{eq:modelhyp} is a stable (actually smooth) model of $C$.
+The converse holds as well, this is the main result of Section~\ref{sec:Liu}. \begin{theorem}[See Theorems~\ref{th:goodmodel-f} and \ref{th:is2}] Let $K$ be a discrete valuation field with residue field of characteristic $p \geq 0$.
+Let $C/K$ be a smooth plane quartic.
+Then $C$ admits good hyperelliptic reduction over $K$ if and only if $C$ has a good {\PHM} over $K$. \end{theorem} By using this result, the methods of \cite{kollar} and \cite{elsenhans-stoll} and some ingredients from invariant theory, the question of the reduction type (good quartic, good hyperelliptic or bad) over $K$ of a smooth quartic may be answered (see remark~\ref{rem:kollar}).

+We turn now to the determination of the type \emph{when one allows extensions of $K$}.
+In the spirit of the work of \cite{liug2} on genus 2, we aim at getting a characterization of the potential reduction type in terms of the valuations of certain invariants of $C/K$ under the action of $\SL_3(\bar{K})$.
+Let us start by recalling some results on the homogeneous algebra of invariants of ternary quartic forms.